 Your family’s savings shouldn’t be depleted to cover those expenses.

-Even if you’re a Millennial without a spouse or kids, term life insurance may still be necessary to protect your parents or other co-signers from needing to pay off the mortgage, student debt, credit card debt, or even a car loan that you leave behind.
-However, the key moments to consider a policy are major life milestones like getting married and having a child where you go from financially caring for yourself to needing to worry about others.
+Even if you’re living the single life with no spouse or kids, term life insurance may still be necessary.
+It can help protect your parents or other co-signers from needing to pay off the mortgage, student debt, credit card debt, or even a car loan that you leave behind.

 How Term Life Insurance Works